karel1980/scratchnet/SystemDesignProposal.md

 1. GET /{signal_xyz}/:{arg0}/:{arg1}/...

-### Local Service Editor
+### [editor] Local Service Editor

-TODO: flesh out some more

-Gerenal idea: a single page js-UI component that allows editing the essential elements of the actual communication-config elements.
+Gerenal idea: a single page (browser-side) js-UI component that allows editing the essential elements of the actual communication-config elements + a REST API to persist and manage those.  (persistence as simple json on disk should suffice)

-Have to give it some more thought, but seems to be set of
+Have to give the content-model some further more thought, but seems to be that each service-config is a set of
-* abstract service name
+* abstract service name --> recycle into filename for storage
 * messages/signals to communicate and their arguments

+#### REST Management Interface
+1. GET /configs/   >> listing
+1. PUT /configs/:configname
+1. GET /configs/:configname
+1. DELETE /configs/:configname

+#### WebPage-Components
+1. GET /configs-ui/index.html
+1. GET /configs-ui/css/main.css
+1. GET /configs-ui/js/ui.js

+Together these provide a browser based client to the above REST API

-### Local Service Connector and Enabler
+### [mngr] Local Service Connector and Enabler

 This service will allow to
 * be inspected: reporting and transferring its communication scheme
+* select a service-scheme (from the editor) and publish it as an available service
-* accept a communication peer (only one)
+* accept a communication peer (only one per service)
 * instantiate/create the actual communication service instance
+* link up to a communication peer and connect up to an available service
-* heartbeat-check its connected peer
+* heartbeat-check its connected peer(s)
 * report its connection status (peer identification and heartbeat status)